Powerlearnproject/se-assignment-day-2-git-and-github-Nasteha22/README.md

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?

+1. Create a new repository.
+Go to github and click "+" and select new repository.
+Make it private or public.

+2. Clone repository locally.
+3. Make changes .
+4. Stage your changes.
+Add files to the staging area
+5. Commit.

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.

+Branch in Git allows developers to create  separate lines of development within a project enabling them to work on features and fix bugs and collaborate.
+1. Create branch.
+Developers can create branch using "(git branch <branch name>)".

+2. Switching branches. " (git checkout < branch name>)".

+3. Making changes.
+Developers can make commit on their branch without affecting their main branch.

+4. Merge.
+Once work is complete branches can be  branched into the main branch using "git merge < branch name> "

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?